dragan717080/TauriNextProcessesManager/README.md

 ## <a name="no-link"></a> Tauri + Next.js Task Manager for Windows

-Task Manager desktop app for Windows built with Next.js, Tauri and Powershell.
+Task Manager desktop app for Windows built with Next.js, Tauri and PowerShell.
 This app uses **pnpm** as the Node.js dependency manager.
 Performant thanks to Rust on the backend, good looking with Next.js/Tailwind/Shadcn.
 Also you need Rust to run this app.